humanitycodes/codelab/backend/env/README.md

 should not be enabled in any environment where sensitive information may be recorded.

+### `CODELAB_LOG_SQL_STATEMENTS`

+Set to `true` to log every SQL statement executed against the database.
+Only the statements, including query parameters, will be logged.
+Query results will never be logged.

 ### `CODELAB_MSU_AUTH_CLIENT_SECRET`

 A secret key provided by MSU IT Services that is required to successfully